o3de/sig-docs-community/tools/o3de-doxygen/README.md

 ## Customizing the API's main page

 The main page is the first page you see when you open a framework or Gem's Doxygen-generated API reference.
 For example, open any [framework](https://www.o3de.org/docs/api/frameworks/) or [Gem](https://www.o3de.org/docs/api/gems/) in the API docs.
-The contents of the main page is either automatically generated, or specified by the developer by using the Doxygen command, [/mainpage](https://doxygen.nl/manual/commands.html#cmdmainpage), in the code's comments.
+The contents of the main page is either automatically generated, or specified by the developer by using the Doxygen command, [\mainpage](https://doxygen.nl/manual/commands.html#cmdmainpage), in the code's comments.

-By default, if `/mainpage` is not specified, an API's main page includes a brief introduction and a table of contents, like the following:
+By default, if `\mainpage` is not specified, an API's main page includes a brief introduction and a table of contents, like the following:

 ![Default mainpage example](files/default-mainpage-example.png)

 If a developer documents the API using `/mainpage`, it will replace the default introduction.
 However, you may still insert the table of contents by adding `o3de-doxygen-insert-table` to your `/mainpage` comment block.
-For example, this comment block in the AQtComponents's source code generates the following main page.
+For example, this comment block in the AzQtComponents's source code generates the following main page.

 ```
 /**